hyurl/sfn/docs/v06x/en-US/logger.md

 <!-- title: Logging; order: 11 -->
 # Concept

-> Warning: since SFN 0.5.x, the built-in logger function has be deprecated, and
+> Warning: since SFN 0.5.x, the built-in logger function has been deprecated,
-> fully removed since v0.6, it is recommended that a user should implement his
+> and fully removed since v0.6, it is recommended that a user should implement
-> own logger service and runs it distributed as a micro-service.
+> his own logger service and runs it distributed as a micro-service.

 ## Example: implement a simple logger service